abhishekgh3103/JavaScript_Basics/5_DOM Manipulation and Events/ReadMe.md

     3. using addEventListener in js file
-    Attaching listeners to a group of nodes forEach can be used to iterate over the group of nodes
+    Attaching listeners to a group of nodes forEach can be used to iterate over the group of nodes learnt about event's target
+    some of other events like dbclick, keydown, keyup